adamjtaylor/htan-artist/README.md

 - `he`: [boolean] Is the image a H&E image
 - `minerva`: [boolean] Should a Minerva story be generated
 - `miniatuee`: [boolean] Should a Miniature thumbnail be generated
+- `id`: *optional* [string] A custom identifier to replace image simpleName in output directory structure